Bluesheep33/Palcord/README.md

 # Palcord
 A Discord bot for Palworld servers.
-This bot can help you with the following:
-- Get information about the server (general information and the server's metrics)
-- Get information about the players (all players, active players or a specific player)
-- Send and receive messages to/from the server chat (coming soon)
-- Moderate the server (coming soon)

 ## Quick notes
-This project is designed to work for a Palworld server running on a Linux machine.
+This project is designed to work for a Palworld server running on a Linux machine (in my case Ubuntu server 22.04).
-If you use Windows, you can still use the discord bot, but you should create a bat file for the stdout listener instead of the shell script.
+If you use Windows, you can still use the discord bot, but you should have some general knowledge about computers to set up the project correctly.

-Some features are still in development, so they might not work as intended.
+Some features are still in development, so there might still be some bugs.
+In case you find a bug, please report it in the issues tab of this repository, and I'll try to fix it as soon as possible.

 When changing settings in the .ini files, make sure to stop the server before making changes and start it again after saving the changes.
 Otherwise, the running server will override your changes to any files.